scala/docs.scala-lang/sips/pending/_posts/2012-01-21-futures-promises.md

       case posts => for (post <- posts) render(post)
     }

-To handle failed results, the `onFailure` callback is used:
+To handle failed results, the `onFailure` method is used to register a callback:

     val f: Future[List[String]] = future {
       session.getRecentPosts